• Skip to primary navigation

 Acknowledgments

-The land on which Waterton Lakes National Park is located on is Treaty 7 territory and the traditional territory of the Niitsitapi (Blackfoot), Nakoda (Stoney), and Tsuut’ina.
+The land on which Waterton Lakes National Park is located on Treaty 7 territory and the traditional territory of the Niitsitapi (Blackfoot), Nakoda (Stoney), and Tsuut’ina.

 History

-Created in 1895, Waterton Lakes National Park joined forces with Glacier National Park in Montana in 1931 to form the Waterton Glacier International Peace Park – the first of its kind in the world.
-Some of the tours and hikes below will even take you over international boundaries, without needing a passport (unless you choose to stay beyond the half-hour stop to hike, in which case you have to pre-clear customs before leaving)!
+Some of the tours and hikes below will even take you over international boundaries without needing a passport (unless you choose to stay beyond the half-hour stop to hike, in which case you have to pre-clear customs before leaving)!
 In 1927, the prominent Prince of Wales Hotel was constructed and still stands alone on a bluff overlooking Waterton Lake, the Rockies, and the U.S.A./Canada border.

 Get your Waterton Lakes National Park Pass